aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

 Clustering can be considered the most important unsupervised learning problem.
 It deals with finding a structure in a collection of unlabelled data.

 A loose definition of clustering could be “**the process of organizing objects into groups whose members are similar in some way**”.
-A cluster is therefore a collection of objects which are “similar” between them and are “dissimilar” to the objects belonging to other clusters.
+A cluster is, therefore, a collection of objects which are “similar” between them and are “dissimilar” to the objects belonging to other clusters.

 Note: Clustering is just one type of Unsupervised Learning Algorithm.
 There exist many more.